The Section 8 program has many rules and guidelines, both at the federal and local level.

 Note: If you are already enrolled in the program, your PHA is not permitted to terminate your benefits while the appeals process is in effect.
 Until the hearing officer issues a decision, your housing voucher remains valid.

 Since evictions are issued by your landlord rather than your PHA, other there are different steps you need to take.
 For example, you are required to report your eviction to the PHA as soon as possible.
 As with denial notices, you have the right to contest your eviction in court.

 While the PHA can ultimately decide to terminate your voucher due to an eviction, you will maintain your enrollment until the court makes a decision in your case.

 If your eviction is confirmed and the PHA withdraws your voucher, you still have the option to request an informal hearing.
 However, it is much more difficult to contest this type of denial if it is supported by a court order.
-The best way to prevent eviction from your rental is to maintain the property and follow the terms of your lease.
+A good way to prevent eviction from your rental is to maintain the property and follow the terms of your lease.